joewcorra/syrinx/README.md

-# tanager-data-harmonize
+# syrinx
-Data harmonization and cleaning package for the Tanager data system.
+Data harmonization and cleaning package for greenhouse gas emissions inventories.

-# Data Harmonize

 This internal R package provides harmonization, cleaning, and QA/QC tools for standardizing incoming data.
 It includes metadata dictionaries and leverages large language models via the `ellmer` package to support variable alignment and validation.